 You can deploy Cloud Volumes ONTAP HA for AWS in multiple AWS Availability Zones, to ensure high availability in case a single availability zone fails.

 Normally, Cloud Volumes ONTAP HA restricts access to one VPC.
-Read this step-by-step guide and learn how to allow multiple AZs for multiple VPCs with Cloud Volumes ONTAP AWS HA configuration.
+Read this step-by-step guide to AWS HA to learn how to allow multiple VPCs to use the same Cloud Volumes ONTAP HA configuration.

 AWS Data Loss Prevention (DLP)